Sync Module¶

 -

-¶ IDs of incoming connections
+incoming¶ IDs of incoming connections

 -

-(event)¶ Returns the list of all listeners registered to the
+listeners(event)¶ Returns the list of all listeners registered to the

 -

-(event, f=None)¶ Registers the function (or optionally an asyncio coroutine function)
+on(event, f=None)¶ Registers the function (or optionally an asyncio coroutine function)

-to the event nameevent
+fto the event nameevent.If

-as a callback; in other words, you can use this method as a decorator, like so:@ee.on('data') def data_handler(data): print(data)
+fisn’t provided, this method returns a function that takesfas a callback; in other words, you can use this method as a decorator, like so:@ee.on('data') def data_handler(data): print(data)

 As mentioned, this method can also take an asyncio coroutine function: